History of indigo dyeing

 Step 1.
 Twist the item and tie itself

 Step 2.
-Repeat step3-6 in in polka dot making.
+Repeat step3-6 in polka dot section.

 Hope you’ll enjoy indigo dyeing using your creativity!